Harrah's Cherokee Center: History

 In July 1968, the Asheville City Council approved a civic center plan which would add an exhibition center, meeting space and an arena to Thomas Wolfe Auditorium.
 As downtown was declining due to suburban development and malls, the complex would be a way to help downtown make a comeback.
 The arena was the first venue of its type in the city.

 It was home to the Asheville Altitude basketball team in the NBDL, before the franchise moved to Tulsa in 2005 and the United Hockey League's Asheville Smoke and also the SPHL's Asheville Aces.

-The venue also hosted WCW Clash of the Champions XII, WCW SuperBrawl III, WCW Monday Nitro where the famed nWo wreaked havoc over the Ric Flair-led Four Horsemen and Fall Brawl (1995) as well as the 1999 and 2000 Big South Conference men's basketball tournament and 1984-1995 Southern Conference men's basketball tournament.
+The venue was a major stop for Jim Crockett Promotions Mid-Atlantic Championship Wrestling in the 1970's and 1980's.
+It also hosted WCW Clash of the Champions XII, WCW SuperBrawl III, Fall Brawl (1995) as well as the 1999 and 2000 Big South Conference men's basketball tournament and 1984-1995 Southern Conference men's basketball tournament.
 The age and the condition of the facility helped lead to the Southern Conference's departure.

 Commencement exercises for the University of North Carolina at Asheville were last held in the venue in 1999.

 With the Civic Center losing money, improvements took place starting in 2010.

 On January 1, 2025, the venue hosted All Elite Wrestling's (AEW) Fight for the Fallen television special.
 It was AEW's first event to be simulcast on television TBS and streaming Max.
 The event will help those affected by Hurricane Helene in Asheville.